jasper-th-wang/Rainmate/README.md

 ---

-## 🛠️ Technologies and Resources Used
+## Technologies and Resources Used

-List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
+List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used:

 - HTML, CSS, JavaScript
 - Bootstrap 5.0 (Frontend library)
 - Firebase 8.0 (BAAS - Backend as a Service)
+- MapBox GL JS API
-- GeoFire
+- GeoFire.js 6.0
-- QR.js
+- QRCode.js
+- Google Map Search data is used for mock Vendors information

 ---

-## ⚠️ Known Bugs and Limitations
+## Known Bugs and Limitations

 Here are some known bugs: